mscdw/Duke-Backend/Product Overview.md

 All captured data is forwarded to `Duke-Central`, which stores it in different MongoDB collections based on the source.

-> For a detailed explanation of this hybrid strategy, see the **Technical Avigilon API Data Flow**.
+> For a detailed explanation of this hybrid strategy, see [Technical Avigilon API Data Flow](Technical%20Avigilon%20API%20Data%20Flow.md).

 ### Phase 2: Processing - Facial Recognition